 cornea can also lead to this condition, as can untreated dry eye.

 What's important to remember is there's no time to waste.
 Immediate attention of a veterinarian is needed if these signs are present.
 Two eye conditions that may be similarly indicated, are glaucoma and uveitis.

-Hopefully, if your dog is affected by conjunctivitis, it turns out to be one of the milder types such as those caused by environmental allergies where the eye tissue looks a bit red and has a clear watery discharge.
-If your dog is frequently rubbing at his eye, attaching an e-collar is a good idea for the sake of eye protection.
-It's also helpful during treatment.
+Many times conjunctivitis is one of the milder types such as those caused by environmental allergies where the eye tissue looks a bit red and has a clear watery discharge.

 The same is true for other types of conjunctivitis that have escalated into bacterial conditions.

-Prevention of Conjunctivitis In DogsUsually the best form of prevention has its roots in hygeine and sound nutrition - (much the same advice given by your dentist to protect your teeth!).
+nutrition - (much the same advice given by your dentist to protect your

 That being said, the preventative steps include:

-The advantage of having a preventative plan in place is that eye problems will be identified and treated promptly, ensuring the best chance of a successful outcome.
+The advantage of having a preventative plan in place is that eye problems will be identified and treated promptly, ensuring the best chance of a successful outcome for your pet.